WaylonWang17/CLI-Automated-Application-Tracker/README.md

 # CLI-Automated-Application-Tracker

 The CLI-Automated-Application-Tracker is a command-line tool that automatically scrapes your Gmail inbox for job and internship applications, stores them in a PostgreSQL database, and lets you visualize the results for better tracking of your applications.
+(LOCAL DEPLOYMENT ONLY)
 This project helps you keep an organized, queryable record of where you’ve applied, so you don’t lose track of your progress.

 # Features